ngxs/store/docs/recipes/emitting-dom-events-via-ngxs.md

-# Actions as DOM Events
+# Emitting DOM Events via NGXS

 Developers always use the `@Output` decorator in conjunction with the `EventEmitter`.
 The below code has been seen by any Angular developer: